ethanSE/bikeBagProject2/README.md

 Goals for this project include:
   • do some more math to add in seam allowances
-  • include a back end with authentication, data persistance, admin route for accessing orders
+  • icorporate a firebase back-end with authentication, data persistance, admin route for accessing orders
   • in admin route overlay user input and user's photo for verification of user input prior to construction. allow admin to tweak design before production or contact customer
   • get some more experience with web development and see if any companies are interesting in implementing a similar solution